This is an information page for (potential) presenters at a ChangeCamp event

 What kind of presentations are suitable for ChangeCamp?

 ChangeCamp is all about psychological methods of change including: coaching, therapy, counselling, hypnotherapy, training, mindfulness.
 If your proposed presentation falls in the category of psychological change then there is a good chance of it being well received.

-ChangeCamp is not some kind of ‘Mind Body Spirit Fair’ so presentation proposals about bodywork, beauty treatments, psychic procedures, metaphysical or religious approaches such as: Yoga, massage, tarot cards, Angelic Reiki, clairvoyance, law of attraction, Spiritualism, Numerology, Tantra, dowsing, etc, etc, will not be accepted.
+ChangeCamp is not a ‘Mind Body Spirit Fair’ so presentation proposals about bodywork, beauty treatments, psychic procedures, metaphysical or religious approaches such as: Yoga, massage, tarot cards, Angelic Reiki, clairvoyance, law of attraction, Spiritualism, Numerology, Tantra, dowsing, etc, etc, will not be accepted.
 This is not to decry any of these approaches, it’s just not what ChangeCamp is about.